LLM-Coordination: Evaluating and Analyzing Multi-agent Coordination Abilities in Large Language Models: Introduction

 In a wide range of activities, from daily tasks such as cooking to critical operations like rescue efforts, cooperation without mixed intentions is essential.
 These scenarios are examples of Pure Coordination Games, where all involved parties benefit from choosing strategies that are perfectly aligned, avoiding any conflict of interest.
 These games require agents to reason about their environment and plan while considering the beliefs and intentions of their partners.
 Recently, Large Language Models (LLMs) have demonstrated emergent planning abilities in both physical and virtual settings \citep{raman2022planningCorrectivePrompting, wang2023voyager, wu2023spring}, impressive reasoning capabilities \citep{wei2022chain}, and the hints of a Theory of Mind \citep{kosinski2023theory} making them promising candidates for developing coordination agents.
 Previous works have explored the use of LLMs for developing collaborative agents, yet the requisite conditions, strengths, and limitations of LLMs in coordination games remain unclear.
 In this study, we intend to bridge the gap by performing a comprehensive evaluation and analysis of the multi-agent coordination abilities of LLMs.

-Therefore, we introduce a new \textbf{LLM-Coordination Benchmark} featuring two task settings for pure coordination games: 1.
+Therefore, we introduce the \textbf{LLM-Coordination Benchmark} featuring two task settings for pure coordination games: 1.
 Agentic Coordination and 2.
 CoordinationQA.
-In Agentic Coordination, LLMs are scaffolded with components that allow them to \emph{act} within actual game environments, providing a holistic evaluation of the competencies of LLMs to act as coordination agents.
-In CoordinationQA, LLMs have to answer a curated set of questions about edge-case scenarios drawn from coordination games where agents are required actively cooperate with their partners.
+In Agentic Coordination, LLMs are scaffolded with components that allow them to act within actual game environments, providing a holistic evaluation of the competencies of LLMs to act as coordination agents.
+In CoordinationQA, LLMs have to answer a curated set of questions about edge-case scenarios drawn from coordination games where agents need to actively cooperate with their partners.
 The benchmark includes four collaborative games, providing a comprehensive analysis platform.
+Unlike studies on multi-LLM frameworks~\cite{hong2023metagptmetaprogrammingmultiagent, qian2024chatdevcommunicativeagentssoftware, li2023camelcommunicativeagentsmind}, which focus on orchestrating multiple LLMs to solve tasks, our benchmark assesses the innate ability of individual LLMs to understand and act within pure coordination scenarios where cooperation is essential.

-To enable LLMs for multi-agent coordination, we present a \textbf{Cognitive Architecture for Coordination (CAC)} framework that facilitates LLM interaction with game environments in a plug-and-play approach.
-CAC translates game elements into textual formats and leverages auxiliary LLMs for improved coordination to enable effective multi-agent collaboration.
-Our Experiments on the Agentic Coordination task with CAC reveal that Large Language Models are capable of understanding the game objectives, generating coherent reasoning for their next actions, and coordinating with partners across all coordination games.
-They exhibit these competencies without any training, fine-tuning, or few-shot examples.

-A comparative analysis on the Agentic Coordination task reveals that LLM agents outperform Multi-agent RL solutions in games that require minimum theory-of-mind reasoning and focus on taking commonsense actions based on the environment.
-However, they struggle in more complex settings where agents need to actively consider their partner’s beliefs and intentions.
+Our experiments in the Agentic Coordination setting reveal that Large Language Models are competent at understanding the game objectives, generating coherent reasoning for their next actions, and coordinating with partners across all coordination games.
+They exhibit these behaviors without any training, fine-tuning, or few-shot examples.
+A comparative analysis reveals that LLM agents match or outperform RL baselines in games where optimal decision-making can be done by observing environment variables and positions (e.g., Overcooked).
+However, they struggle in settings where agents need to actively consider their partner’s beliefs and intentions (e.g., Hanabi).
 We also observe that LLM agents are capable of collaborating with new partners, unlike self-play MARL methods~\citep{onTheUtility, hanabi} that fail to adapt to unseen agents.